PDLT-University-of-York/test-split-site/docs/ultra/assignment-marking.md

 === "Post marks for a cohort"

-    There are various ways to post marks for all submissions at once:
+    There are various ways to manually post marks and feedback for all submissions at once:

     - In the **marking interface**, click the **Post marks** button at the bottom of the left Students panel.
     </br>![decorative](images/assignment-marking-post-cohort-interface.png)